aptus/FonB-Documentation/INSTALLATION/INSTALLATION_SCRIPT.md

-			log("If for some reason, phoneb doesn't show up on browser, try executing %s manually to debug errors." % os.path.join(self.INSTALL_PATH,"bin", "phoneb")) log("You can restart phoneb by running 'service phoneb restart'") log("To setup passwords for extensions edit '/etc/phoneb/users.cfg'") log("To activate phoneb with licenses use '%s'" % os.path.join(self.INSTALL_PATH, "bin", "./phoneb --activate")) log("To report bugs or to find further documentation visit http://aptus.com") log("Installation messages have been logged to fonb-setup.log.
+			log("If for some reason, phoneb doesn't show up on browser, try executing %s manually to debug errors." % os.path.join(self.INSTALL_PATH,"bin", "phoneb")) log("You can restart phoneb by running 'service phoneb restart'") log("To setup passwords for extensions edit '/etc/phoneb/users.cfg'") log("To activate phoneb with licenses use '%s'" % os.path.join(self.INSTALL_PATH, "bin", "./phoneb --activate \"your license key here\"")) log("To report bugs or to find further documentation visit http://aptus.com") log("Installation messages have been logged to /var/log/fonb-setup.log.
 If problems occured during installation include this file in your bug report.")
 		else:
 			log("Error occured in starting PhoneB.
 Try running this script with root privilleges or setup init.d script manually.")